Production Networks and Stock Returns: The Role of Vertical Creative Destruction

 We study the relation between firms' risk and their upstreamness in a production network.
-Empirically, firms' average stock returns and productivity exposures increase monotonically with their upstreamness.
+Empirically, firms' average stock returns and aggregate productivity exposures increase monotonically with their upstreamness.
 We quantitatively explain these novel facts using a multi-layer general equilibrium model.
 These patterns arise from vertical creative destruction -- innovations by suppliers devalue customers’ assets-in-place.
 We confirm several model predictions, and document additional new facts consistent with vertical creative destruction: a diminished value premium among downstream firms and a negative relation between downstream firms’ returns and their suppliers’ competitiveness.
 Overall, vertical creative destruction has a sizable effect on cross-sectional risk premia.

 Keywords: production networks, stock returns, creative destruction, monopolistic competition, technological innovations